 Such versatility made spears a primary weapon for most medieval infantrymen as well as cavalrymen.
-It was also during the medieval period that many different types of spears came into being which were then used during different centuries across Europe.
+It was also during the medieval period that many different types of spears came into being which was then used during different centuries across Europe.
+Spears were also relatively easy and cheap to make which was part of the reason for their popularity in medieval warfare.

 An ahlspiess was a type of medieval spear that was used in regions of Central Europe during the late medieval period.
 This type of spear typically comprised of a spike measuring 39 inches in length which in turn was attached to a wooden shaft of 5 to 6 feet.